 Take a look at this Wiley Exchanges post about SEO.
 You don’t have to be an author to find this content useful.

+This topic is covered on our Copywriting Workshop, available as a public course and our most popular in-house training day.
 Our Mastering SEO for Marketing workshop is only available as an in-company course, built on your actual analytics and tailored very precisely to your company.
 Includes SEO guidance for authors.
 Full day and half day options available.

 I began my career in books at Foyles, though it was a VERY different company way back then.
 But it’s possibly the reason this article in The Bookseller caught my eye.
 And excellent reading it is too.
 Especially thought-provoking is the value consumers place on reading now.
 We ‘don’t have time to read’ but do for social media or box sets.

 This isn’t about the shift from print to digital, but about the changes in the market over the last 15 years which means that books in all forms are competing in new and different ways.

 ‘People happily pay a premium for coffee and alcohol or food.
 An upmarket hamburger can cost more than the price of a paperback book, and will be consumed in minutes.
 Cost is all down to a market educated perception, in the end.’

 Hamilton’s article is another great reminder that it’s not enough for us to publicise our content.
 We need to look for opportunities to promote the value of the book as an entity, too.
 And that’s just as true for describing the merits of reading an eBook on a Kindle (as opposed to searching for free chunks of content on Wikipedia), as it is when we decide to produce a print book with gorgeous production values for its sheer collectability appeal.

 There is room for all these options in our new fragmented, sophisticated, attention-lacking world, but we do need to be savvy about where our own products sit.